azeemushan/android-car-booking/README.md

-# Android Car Booking by Dick Shern
+# Android Car Booking by Azeem Ushan
 Simple Android app that gets and displays info about car bookings & available cars with Google Maps integration.

 ## Requirements